How a Trumpet is Made

 Applying a logo to the finished bell

-Finally, the Yamaha logo is precisely applied to the bell by computer.
+Finally, the Yamaha logo is precisely applied to the bell using a computer.

 Structure